What is the Industrial Hemp That Creates our CBD + CBDa Products?

 The primary purpose of growing legal hemp is for fiber, seeds, and flowers.
 But the growth method will determine the plant products’ end uses.

-Farmers plant hemp grown for fibers densely, to naturally discourage branching and flowering.
+Farmers plant hemp densely when growing for its fibers, to naturally discourage branching and flowering.
 These plants will grow tall and have less plant and leaf material.
 They can grow to a height of 10 to 15 feet.
 The fibers extracted from the plant are used for making textiles, core fibers, paper, insulation, and even concrete fiberboard and other oil absorbents.

 Hemp plants grown for their seeds reach a height of 5 to 9 feet and need harvesting before the seeds scatter.
 The seeds can then become hemp oil, seedcake or food.
 Hemp grown for flowers must be well-spaced and allowed to become bushy with wide branches, to promote flower and bud growth.
 Harvesting is labor-intensive and uses the flowers to extract plant resins and other products used for their nutritive values.
 Hemp planting takes place between March and May in the north and matures in three or four months.